 Creso is currently staking and optioning additional claims in the Shining Tree area, which are not the subject of this technical report.
-Consequently discussion of the mineral potential and exploration programs related to the Matona and Porphyry Lake properties are not considered further.
+Consequently discussion of the mineral potential and exploration programs by Creso and related to the Matona and Porphyry Lake properties are not considered further.